dpzhang/scas_db/README.md

 cd C:\Workdata\
 ```

-* Determine __Start Filing Date__ and __End Filing Date__.
+* Determine __Start Filing Date__ and __End Filing Date__, and enter bash command
+below to run scraper.
     + For example, if you want to scrap all case profiles between 01/01/2016
-and 07/19/2017, use following command.
+and 07/19/2017, use the following command.
 ```bash
 python3 crawler.py '01/01/2016' '07/19/2017'
 ```

 * When scrapping, a Chrome browser would be opened and the __Cygwin__ instance
 will also inform you of the scrapping progress.
 Chrome browser would
-automatically maximize its window size by the program.
-If you do not want the
+automatically maximize its window size by the scraper program.
+If you do not
-browser to occupy your entire screen, you can minimize it to
+want the browser to occupy your entire screen, you can minimize it to
 the task bar by clicking __``-''__ button on the top right cornor like most of
 windows programs.
 Typically every 40 mins, the current Chrome browser would
-quit and a new browser would be initiated.
+exit and a new browser would be initiated.
 This is normal and is caused by
 website auto-logout.

 * After scrapping, go to <code>C:\Workdata</code>, you will see a new directory
-called <code>case_profiles</code>.
+called <code>case\_profiles</code>.
 Double-click to enter the directory, and you
-will likely to see sub-directories in format of __MMDDYYYY-MMDDYYYY__ (For example,
+will see sub-directories in format of __MMDDYYYY-MMDDYYYY__ (For example,
-01012016-07192017), and all scraped case profiles are stored in there.
+01012016-07192017), and all scraped case profiles are stored in individual
+ Excel format.